JustusOmbok/JustusOmbok/README.md

 🤝 Actively participating in the developer community and collaborating on open-source projects.

 ## 🛠️ Technologies & Tools:
-Python JavaScript Node.js MYSQL MongoDB HTML/CSS C
+Python JavaScript Node.js MySQL MongoDB HTML/CSS C

 ## How To Reach Me... 📫
 - https://www.linkedin.com/in/justus-ombok-7aa675202/